5HAD0W-P1R4T3/pspy/README.md

 - Kudo's to Mark Russinovich for his work to integrate VirusTotal data with SysInternal's Process Explorer (https://twitter.com/markrussinovich/status/428655728002203648).
 Process Explorer was certainly the inspiration for this project.  pspy.py aims to bring similar system triage capability to multiple platforms.

-- vt2public.py is a module for requesting VirusTotal reports. vt2public currenlty supports File Scan Reports and Domain Reports.
-Why create yet another Python VirusTotal API module?
-Good question, but in short, a fully 'instrumented' report object is very useful.
-The report objects returned by vt2public have *object attributes* for the VirusTotal report data of interest to these utilities. vt2public should be forked offer to it's own repo).

 - pspy.py requires psutil and tabulate modules
 ```
 pip import psutil
 pip import tabulate
 ```

+# Modules

+## pshash

+pshash is an extension of psUtil.Process class that calculates a hash for the processes executable

+## vt2public

+vt2public.py is a module for requesting VirusTotal reports. vt2public currenlty supports File Scan Reports and Domain Reports.

+Why create yet another Python VirusTotal API module?
+Good question.
+In short, a fully 'instrumented' report object is very useful.
+The report objects returned by vt2public have *object attributes* for the VirusTotal report data of interest to these utilities. vt2public should be forked offer to it's own repo).

 # dspy.py